carbon-language/carbon-lang/docs/design/structs.md

 struct {.key: String, .value: Int}
 ```

+This syntax is intended to parallel the literal syntax, and so uses commas (`,`)
+to separate fields instead of a semicolon (`;`) terminator.
+This choice also
+reflects the expected use inline in function signature declarations.

 Anonymous struct may only have data members, so the type declaration is just a
 list of field names, types, and optional defaults.